 Take a private transfer today from Fort William to Edinburgh.
 The journey should take about three hours.

 Visit the Apex City Hotel (4*), a contemporary hotel in central Edinburgh, located in the heart of Grassmarket, steps away from Edinburgh Castle in the Old Town.
-The Apex City (4*) is located next door to its sister hotel, the Apex International.
+The Apex City is situated next door to its sister hotel, the Apex International.
 One of the best hotels in Edinburgh, the Yu Spa leisure facilities are based at the Apex International Hotel next door, and are available to residents free of charge and open daily.
 Facilities include ozone pool, tropicarium, plunge shower and gym with state-of-the-art technogym equipment.

-The Kingsmills Hotel (4*) is surrounded by the Invernesshire Mountains and is just a 1 mile from the city center.
+The Kingsmills Hotel (4*) is surrounded by the Invernesshire Mountains and is just one mile from the city center.
 The Kingsmills Hotel is a luxury four-star resort with Spa and Leisure Facilities, located 15 minutes from Inverness Airport.
 Set within 4 acres of manicured grounds and only 1 mile from the center of Inverness, it is perfect for both leisure hotel breaks.
 Between the historic mansion house, the luxurious Kingsclub and Spa and the newest addition of Luxury Rooms, the privately owned hotel has 134 relaxing bedrooms, many with private balconies and patios or views over the neighboring golf course.
-At the Kingsmills Hotel you’ll find high standards of hotel keeping in a quiet and pretty location.
-You’re close enough to the city centre to walk there, or you can take a stroll in the hotel grounds with scarcely a hint that you’re in the middle of the Highland capital.
+At the Kingsmills Hotel you’ll find a high standard of hospitality in a quiet and pretty location.
+You’re close enough to the city center to walk there, or you can take a stroll in the hotel grounds with scarcely a hint that you’re in the middle of the Highland capital.
 The hotel has the pedigree plus dashes of character and panache only delivered by genuine hoteliers.
-The conservatory is light, spacious and very relaxing while the bar is stocked with over 40 whiskeys.
-The Kingsmill hotel also boasts an extensive leisure club with a swimming pool, solarium, sauna, and gym.